nitinjmv/my-notes/development/java.md

 Additionally, there are methods like System.gc() and Runtime.gc() which is used to send request of Garbage collection to JVM but it’s not guaranteed that garbage collection will happen.

-**Question:** What Happens When There Is Not Enough Heap Space to Accommodate Storage of New Objects?
+<mark>**Question:** What Happens When There Is Not Enough Heap Space to Accommodate Storage of New Objects?

 **Answer:** If there is no memory space for creating a new object in Heap, Java Virtual Machine throws OutOfMemoryError or more specifically java.lang.OutOfMemoryError heap space.

-**Question:** Is It Possible to «Resurrect» an Object That Became Eligible for Garbage Collection?
+<mark>**Question:** Is It Possible to «Resurrect» an Object That Became Eligible for Garbage Collection?

 **Answer:** When an object becomes eligible for garbage collection, the GC has to run the finalize method on it.
 The finalize method is guaranteed to run only once, thus the GC flags the object as finalized and gives it a rest until the next cycle.